Last updated April 19th, 2023.

 These projects are often built shoddily, without regard for the long-term viability of the space.
 As such, they are cheaply designed, reproduced en masse, and sometimes built far away from desirable locations in order to keep prices down.

-Instead, I recommend that you go for buildings and properties with a good track record, as well as a rich history and proven performance of demand and steadily appreciating property prices.
+Instead, we suggest that you invest in buildings and properties in locations with a good track record, proven performance of demand and steadily appreciating property prices.

 To put it bluntly, if property developers genuinely thought they were offering good investment opportunities, they wouldn’t be spending a considerable amount of money on marketing.
 They would instead keep them for themselves.